Antanas Karosas: Bishop of Sejny

 On 7 April 1910, Karosas was appointed bishop of the Diocese of Sejny; he assumed control of the diocese on 29 July 1910.
 During his time as bishop of Sejny, he worked to improve the catechization of children and religious education.
 He also established a Lithuanian seminary in Sejny in 1918, which displeased the Poles that lived there.
 After the Sejny Uprising in 1919, Karosas and other Lithuanian clerics were expelled from the town; he stayed at a rectory at Puńsk for some time and in 1920 moved to Marijampolė, where he resided at a Marian monastery.

 Bishop of Vilkaviškis

-On 5 April 1926, Karosas was appointed the first bishop of the Diocese of Vilkaviškis; during his tenure, he established a diocesan curia, remodeled its cathedral and established a seminary in 1930.
+On 5 April 1926, Karosas was appointed the first bishop of the Diocese of Vilkaviškis; during his tenure, he established a diocesan curia, remodeled its cathedral, and built premises for Vilkaviškis Priest Seminary in 1930.
 He was appointed assistant to the papal throne on 14 September 1932.
 In 1933, he was appointed Prelate of Honour of His Holiness and Roman count, after the 50th anniversary of his ordination.
 During World War II, he lived in Vilkaviškis during the Soviet and German occupations of Lithuania, moving to Šunskai in 1944 and back to Marijampolė in 1946.
 He died on 7 July 1947 in Marijampolė and was buried at the cathedral located there.